SmarterEd

 `:. x` `= 45/12\ text(km)`

-♦♦♦ Mean mark 9%.
+♦♦♦ Mean mark (iv) 9%.

-`text(If point)\ B\ text(is reflected across the)`
+iv. `text(If point)\ B\ text(is reflected across the river),\ AEB\ text(will be a)`

-`text(If any other point is chosen,)\ AEB`
+`text(If any other point is chosen,)\ AEB\ text(would not be straight)`

-Filed Under: Maxima and Minima, Maxima and Minima (Y12) Tagged With: Band 4, Band 5, Band 6, smc-970-50-Distance
+Filed Under: Maxima and Minima, Maxima and Minima, Optimisation Tagged With: Band 4, Band 5, Band 6, smc-7134-50-Distance, smc-970-50-Distance

 Calculus, 2ADV C3 2009 HSC 9b